AymenAbb/program1searchmethods/README.md

 Intro to AI- Program 1: Search Methods

-Prompts used for ChatGPT o1:
+Prompt used for ChatGPT o1 below:
 ------------------------------------------------------------------------------------------------------------------------------
 Canvas Write this in Python, all in one file.